xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/how-to-guides/tests-different-browser-locales-with-DC/project-settings-dialog.png" width=70% alt="Project Settings dialog">

 2. In the command toolbar, click **Add** to add a language custom execution.
-In the new added property, change the name into the language you want to test for better recognition, then click on the *More* (...) under the **Value** column.
+In the new added property line, change the name into the language you want to test for better recognition, then click on the *More* (...) under the **Value** column.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/how-to-guides/tests-different-browser-locales-with-DC/name-the-spanish.png" width=70% alt="Set value for custom Desired Capabilities">